-That summer, Jagger and his girlfriend Marianne Faithfull traveled with the Beatles to Bangor, Wales for a weekend lecture with the Maharishi Mahesh Yogi.
+That summer, Jagger and his girlfriend Marianne Faithfull travelled with the Beatles to Bangor, Wales for a weekend lecture with the Maharishi Mahesh Yogi.
 It was there that the Beatles learned of the death of their manager, Brian Epstein.
 Around that time, the Beatles and the Stones tossed around the idea of starting their own joint record label.

 John Lennon made his first-ever solo appearance at the Stones’ December 1968 taping of their Rock And Roll Circus, performing “Yer Blues” with the makeshift band called the Plastic Mac, which included Keith Richards on bass, Eric Clapton on lead guitar, and the Jimi Hendrix Experience’s Mitch Mitchell on drums.
 For a brief time in 1969, the two bands shared a manager, the American-born accountant Allen Klein.

 In July 1969, Paul and Linda McCartney, who was once romantically linked to Jagger, attended the Stones’ comeback gig at London’s Hyde Park.
-It was at that show that the Stones premiered their new single “Honky Tonk Women,” which was rumored to be inspired in part by Linda, who according to legend was “the divorcee in New York City.”
+It was at that show that the Stones premiered their new single “Honky Tonk Women,” which was rumoured to be inspired in part by Linda, who according to legend was “the divorcee in New York City.”

 In 1971, both McCartney and Ringo Starr — who were not on speaking terms — attended Mick and Bianca Jagger’s wedding in St. Tropez.